 Our friendship came about quickly and unexpectedly, and not without its up and downs.
 We are after all quite opinionated people who had quite different backgrounds growing up.
 But we’ve always found it fascinating how much we agree on despite our differences.
 We both feel passionately about food, we think Riz Ahmed is unreasonably attractive (even though he’s not Tari’s usual type), and we are absolutely, and unquestionably in love with Indonesia.

 Chinese and Jawa by (recent) heritage, Jakarta by birth, Bekasi by residence, Tari’s varied backgrounds gave her perspective and views that made for interesting conversations.
-Female, Indonesian, a complete people magnet, Christian, and obsessive hobbyist; she is at once my polar opposite and a mirror image of beliefs that fit so well with my own.
+Female, Indonesian, a complete people magnet, devout Christian, and obsessive hobbyist; she is at once my polar opposite and a mirror image of beliefs that fit so well with my own.
 We’ve always been amused by our friendship because of that curious mix of contradictions, but hey – we’ve always agreed on food.

 Before we left for Australia, Tari and I talked about how food will be the thing that will drive us crazy.
 Because from Sabang to Merauke, all the different types of food that can be found in Indonesia can only be described as stupidly delicious.
-We tried to pick specific places that suited our palate the best, but we came to the conclusion that it was impossible to pick one, when all was so mouth wateringly amazing, and when they all had a special place in our hearts.
+We tried to pick specific places that suited our palates the best, but we came to the conclusion that it was impossible to pick one, when all was so mouth wateringly amazing, and when they all had a special place in our hearts.